ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.17 relaxes some unnecessarily restrictive lifetime bounds in `PdfPageObjectPath`.

 Version 0.7.16 adds additional convenience functions for quickly creating stand-alone cubic Bézier path page objects and adding them to a mutable collection of page objects.